Jalapeño vs Fireflies.ai

 | Action items | First-class objects with assignee, due date, priority, parent/subtask, and dependencies, stored as database rows and tracked to completion | Action items extracted into the in-app Task Manager |

-| Dev / PM tool integrations | Bi-directional with Linear, Jira, Asana, Trello.
-Status, owner, priority, and due date round-trip via each provider’s webhook in seconds | Linear and Notion integrations, alongside a broader partner directory |
+| Dev / PM tool integrations | Confirmed items become issues in Linear, Jira, or Asana with assignee, due date, and priority.
+Status round-trips with Linear and Jira via webhooks in seconds | Linear and Notion integrations, alongside a broader partner directory |

 | CRM integrations | Not the focus.
 No native Salesforce or HubSpot connector today | Deep Salesforce and HubSpot integrations with conversation intelligence and deal-stage workflows |

-| AI assistant | Carlton reads workspace data and, with write access on, can create meetings, update tasks, and invite members via scoped function calls, with every write audited | AskFred answers questions across meetings; conversation intelligence surfaces talk-time, sentiment, and topic trackers |
+| AI assistant | Carlton reads workspace data and, with write access on, can create meetings, update tasks, and invite members via scoped function calls, every one permission-checked server-side | AskFred answers questions across meetings; conversation intelligence surfaces talk-time, sentiment, and topic trackers |

-| Project planning view | Gantt with milestones, dependency arrows, drag-to-reschedule, and critical-path highlighting | Task Manager and meeting Channels; reports view for analytics |
+| Project planning view | Gantt with milestones, dependency arrows, drag-to-reschedule, and PNG, SVG, or PDF export | Task Manager and meeting Channels; reports view for analytics |

 | Best fit | Product, engineering, and ops teams whose meetings produce tickets | Sales-led teams whose meetings produce CRM updates and deal motion |